xpqz/transporter/adaptor/cloudant/README.md

 If you use the Cloudant adaptor, you need to ensure that each message destined for a Cloudant sink needs to have both an `_id` and a `_rev` in order to update or delete.
 Inserts need neither, but an `_id` may be provided.
-If your source has the concept of a primary key, you may be able to use that as the `_id` for the Cloudant sink.
+If your source has the concept of a primary key, you may want to use that as the `_id` for the Cloudant sink.

 The Cloudant sink is efficiently implemented across multiple worker routines that group writes into batches.
-The batch size is a configuration, as is the `timeout` which represents the max time (seconds) we will allow a message to be waiting in the batch queue before it's sent.
+The batch size is a configuration, as is the `batchTimeout` which represents the max time (seconds) we will allow a message to be waiting in the batch queue before it's sent.

 The Cloudant sink makes no attempts to handle update conflicts, should they occur.

+If you're running a Cloudant source to a Cloudant sink you need to set `newEdits` to `false` on the sink in order to preserve `_rev` ids.

+The bulk loading has three configurable options, although the Cloudant adapter only exposes two.
+Firstly the batch size in terms of number of documents which each worker is allowed to queue.
+Secondly the max time between uploads, in seconds, and thirdly, the un-exposed buffer size.
+The third option is fixed to 1Mb which is the upper request size limit in Cloudant.

+This means that a worker process will submit its queue to the Cloudant sink if the total number of documents it holds is greater than or equal to `batchsize` or the number of seconds since its last upload exceeds `batchTimeout` s (set this to -1 to disable the timed uploads), or if the total encoded body size of the upload request when adding a new document to the queue would have exceeded 1Mb.

+Note that any single document exceeding 1Mb in size will be rejected.

 ## Source